FedRAMP/docs/tools/site/content/authority/law/reports.md

 ### **(a) Reports to Congress**

-Not later than 1 year after the date of enactment of this section, and annually thereafter, the Director **shall** submit to the appropriate congressional committees a report that includes the following:
+Not later than 1 year[^1] after the date of enactment of this section, and annually thereafter, the Director **shall** submit to the appropriate congressional committees a report that includes the following:

 1. During the preceding year, the status, efficiency, and effectiveness of the General Services Administration under section 3609 and agencies under section 3613 and in supporting the speed, effectiveness, sharing, reuse, and security of authorizations to operate for secure cloud computing products and services.